Khinalug people: History

 The first written information about the Khinalug people is from the 18th century.
 Because there is no information about their history, it is impossible to study their ethnogenesis.
 There were some attempts to identify an ethnogenetical relation between the Khinalug people and the tribes of Caucasian Albania.

 A. Geybullaev considered the endonym ketid to be related to the name of one of the Caucasian Albanian tribes, ket/gat.

 Another attempt was made by Anatoly Novoseltsev.
 He wrote: "Of those (i.e. tribes mentioned in Ashkharatsuyts—N.d.R), I think, the most interesting are Khenuks (Khenuts), i.e. obviously, Khinalugs, who retained as an independent ethnic component in the north of Azerbaijan even today".
-According to N.G.
-Volkova, such an approach in determining ethnogenetical relations is hardly acceptable as Anatoly Novoseltsev's theory proceeds from a resemblance of two ethnonyms.
+According to N. G. Volkova, such an approach in determining ethnogenetical relations is hardly acceptable as Anatoly Novoseltsev's theory proceeds from a resemblance of two ethnonyms.
 Another scientist, R. M. Magomedov, considered that Khenoks are Rutuls.

-The first mention of the Kihnalug toponym is in the works of Yaqut al-Hamawi in the 18th century as Khinaluk.
+The first mention of the Khinalug toponym is in the works of Yaqut al-Hamawi in the 18th century as Khinaluk.
 The first information about the Khinalug people is also from the 18th century.
 In the 18th century, they were an "independent community" (jamaat) and at first, the community was a subject of the Shirvan Khanate and later the Quba Khanate.
 Although being a subject of the Shirvan Khanate, unlike the rest of the population, they were free of any obligations and taxes, except military service.

 During the First All-Union Census of the Soviet Union in 1926 there were 105 Khinalugs in Azerbaijan.
 Already then part of the Khinalugs considered themselves to be Azerbaijanis both by self-identification and by language.
 In the 1960s they were offered to be resettled in the lowlands of the Quba district, but they refused.
 For a long time they have not appeared in any census.
-Their name again showed up in the 2009 Azerbaijani census.
+They were recorded in the 2009 Azerbaijani census.